Historia Compostelana

 "Aragonese deliver the castle to the queen.
 Oh!!, How much military glory gave to Galicians that day when the Aragonese king escaped in front of them!.
 But much was more excellent and cheerful when the brave forces of Galicia protected Castile and its knights from attack by enemies and forced to take back the Castle occupied by the Aragonese.
 Oh shame!!, the Castilians need foreign forces and are protected by the audacity of the Galicians!.
-What will happen with these cowardly knights when the Galicia's armies -their shield and protection- leave?."
+What will happen with these cowardly knights when Galicia's armies -their shield and protection- leave?."